 Tips for Cleaning a Chunky Knit Blanket

-- A roving blanket, or very delicate wool, will need to be dry cleaned.
+- A roving blanket, or very delicate wool, must be dry-cleaned.
 You don’t want to take a chance by machine washing.

 I hope you enjoyed this hand-knit blanket.
 Let me know if you make your own by leaving a comment below.